 A shortage of power or internet outage can ruin the productivity of an individual or business.
 That is why mass notifications are used to inform the people regarding a problem to take immediate action.
-This is crucial for those who are in constant need of power, such as patients who are on ventilation, ticket booking counters, video surveillance systems, and systems dependent on electricity for water supply.
+This is crucial for those Chicago based businesses who are in constant need of power, such as patients who are on ventilation, ticket booking counters, video surveillance systems, and systems dependent on electricity for water supply.

 Active Shooters, Lockdowns, & Suspicious Persons

 Sometimes criminal or terrorist activity can put people and businesses at risk.
-Mass emergency notification systems can be vital in a person who wishes to harm people or a specific place.
+Mass emergency notification systems in Chicago can be vital in a person who wishes to harm people or a specific place.
 If security personnel identifies a threat, the system can inform people to evacuate, hide, and remain updated in active threat situations.
 Mass emergency systems can notify and declare lockdown conditions.
 A notification can also be triggered by an access control system, a panic alarm button, or automated by silent alarm triggers.